meech3/cdb-cli/README.md

 ### Configuration

-Upon installation a default URL and default credentials will be set for you.
+Upon installation a default URL, default credentials, and default database will be set for you.

-The URL is set to `http://localhost:5984` and the credentials are set to `admin:pass`.
+The URL is set to `http://localhost:5984`,the credentials are set to `admin:pass`, and the database is set to an empty string (meaning that no default database is set).

 You can edit them with the following commands:

 ```
 cdb set --url http://mycustomurl.com/
 cdb set --auth username:password
+cdb set --database example

-# setting both at the same time
+# setting multiple defaults at the same time
 cdb set --url http://mycustomurl.com --auth username:password
 ```